Frequent aquatic questions

 How do I book?

-Do you offer a military discount?
+Do you offer a military or student discount?

 what is your refund policy?